probr/probr-pack-kubernetes/internal/summary/README.md

 }
 ```

-**SummaryStateStruct.GetEventLog**
+**SummaryStateStruct.GetProbeLog**

-Many summarys will be made directly to events.
-In order to do so, the event must first be retrieved by name.
-In the example below, the event is being stored alongside other test context information for easy access during execution.
+Many summarys will be made directly to probes.
+In order to do so, the probe must first be retrieved by name.
+In the example below, the probe is being stored alongside other test context information for easy access during execution.

 ```
 	ctx.BeforeScenario(func(s *godog.Scenario) {
 		ps.name = s.Name
-		ps.event = summary.State.GetEventLog(NAME)
+		ps.probe = summary.State.GetProbeLog(NAME)
-		probes.LogScenarioStart(s)
+		scenarios.LogScenarioStart(s)
 	})
 ```

-**SummaryStateStruct.EventComplete**
+**SummaryStateStruct.ProbeComplete**

-After an event has finished running every probe, we should summary the final outcome of the event.
+After an probe has finished running every scenario, we should summary the final outcome of the probe.

 ```
 s, o, err := g.Handler(g.Data)
-summary.State.EventComplete(t.TestDescriptor.Name)
+summary.State.ProbeComplete(t.TestDescriptor.Name)
 ```

 **SummaryStateStruct.SetProbrStatus**

-After all events have completed, we should set the final probr status.
+After all probes have completed, we should set the final probr status.
 This step may not always be relevant, as it may be possible to nest it within other methods such as `PrintSummary`.
 This should be reevaluated after more feedback has been gathered regarding how Probr is being used.

 ```
 summary.State.SetProbrStatus()